introdh/intro-dh-destinyaundrea/lab01_github.md

 ## *Questions*

 The biggest questions I have going into this class are:
-- What in DH?!
+- What exactly is Digital Humanities?
-- Do I need to know how to code?
+- How much will we be coding?
-- Can I bring coffee to class since we are in a lab?
+- What will the projects and assignments be like?